Skovshoved: Landmarks

 Much of the old fishing village has survived.
 Rydhave, now the official residence of the United States' Ambassador to Denmark, is an example of the country houses that were built in the area in the late 19th and early 20th century.
 It was built in 1885 for E. Schackenborg, the owner of a brickyard.
 The 22-room Skovshoved Hotel has been listed as one of the world's 50 top hotels by Condé Nast in 2003.

 Skovshoved Church is from 1915 and was designed by Alfred Brandt.
 The listed Skovshoved Petrol Station was completed to a Modernist design by Arne Jacobsen in 1936.

-Skovshoved Petrol Station is from 1936 and was designed by Arne Jacobsen.
-The building is now listed.